FortinetCloudCSE/k8s-101-workshop/content/02_quickstart_overview_faq/02_02_k8s_overview/02_02_04_k8smanualinstall.md

 ---
-title: "Optional task  - Step by Step Install kubernetes"
+title: "Kubernetes Step by Step Install "
 menuTitle: "Appendix: Manual Installation"
 weight: 5
 ---

 ###  Step by Step approach for install master node

+{{% notice warning %}}
-this is only for experienced user who interested to explore the detail of use kubeadm to install master node.
+This is only for experienced user who interested to explore the detail of use kubeadm to install master node.
+{{% /notice %}}

 SSH into master node.